WHAT: A pre-sales tool visualizing scalable data needs. WHEN: 2016 WHERE: Nimble Storage ROLE: SENIOR UI VISUAL DESIGNER

 CLICK TRACKING STUDIES

 After surveys and interviews, which were not conducted by me.
-This was done by my partner Lucio.
+This was done by the principle designer.
 He believed that users were often losing context and often they would not come back to this tool.
 To validate the findings and collect ideas, he and I organized several focus meetings with sales, partners and clients.
 I also worked with the internal development team including project management, engineering and the data scientists to refine the requirements and roadmap.
 I also used tracking tools, exploring user clicking behaviors and attention diagrams using eye tracking software.
 My role was to take this information and Lucio's conclusion and break down where people were getting lost and why.
 While Lucio approached this from a interview stand point, I wanted to explore it from a data-visualization standpoint.

 We established a tiger team focusing on refreshing the GUI according to new requirements coming from sales.
 Following agile best practices we wanted to refresh the GUI design and interactions using a user-centric approach.
 Before meeting with the clients we organized several meetings with stakeholders including Sales directors, sales executives, channel partners and an internal engineering team.
 It was crucial to collect stimuli and precise feature requests using paper prototypes and wireframes.
 After a month of work we were able to craft the new requirements and flash out all the workflows.
 There were several personas and use cases, the complexity was resolved building interactive prototypes.
 Digital high fidelity prototypes allowed us to validate our assumptions quickly and efficiently.